skynav/ttt/README.md

 ## To Do (Essential)

- * Warn if neither ttp:profile attribute nor ttp:profile element are present.
-(3.3 P3)
+ * Warn if ttm:agent element does not contain a ttm:name child.
+(12.1.5 P3)
- * Warn if both ttp:profile attribute and ttp:profile element are present.
-(5.2 P7)
- * Error if xml:base on ttp:features is not absolute.
-(6.1.2 P4)
- * Error if xml:base on ttp:features isn't equal to standard feature namespace "http://www.w3.org/ns/ttml/feature/".
-(6.1.2 P4)
- * Error if absolutized feature designator doesn't conform to feature-designation defined in D.1.
-(6.1.3.
-P4)
- * Warn if absolutized feature designator is not a known standard designator. ([Issue 221](https://www.w3.org/AudioVideo/TT/tracker/issues/221)).
+ * Warn if ttm:agent element does not contain a ttm:agent child when type='character'.
+(12.1.5 P6)
- * Error if xml:base on ttp:extensions is not absolute.
-(6.1.4 P4)
- * Error if absolutized extension designator doesn't conform to extension-designation defined in E.1.
-(6.1.5.
-P4)
  * Error if actor element's agent attribute does not reference an agent element.
 (12.1.7 P3)
  * Error if ttm:agent attribute IDREF does not reference an agent element.
 (12.2.1 P2)
  * Warn if same IDREF appears more than once in specified ttm:agent attribute.
 (12.2.1)